-A history of the 24th Cavalry Reconnaissance Squadron (Mechanized), part of the US 4th Cavalry Group in WW2.
-The contribution of mechanized cavalry to the allied victory in Europe is typically overlooked in popular histories of D Day and after.
+The story of the US 4th Cavalry Group’s 24th Cavalry Reconnaissance Squadron (Mechanized) in WW2.
+Mechanized cavalry’s contribution to the allied victory is overlooked in popular histories of D Day and the liberation of Europe.
 But without them the war would have been longer and more costly in lives.
-Based on original source material, the site tells one cavalry squadron’s story and honours the men who served in it.
+This site honours those men with a definitive archive of their service.

 Men of Tank Company F training in Britain, ahead of D Day